KadTheHunter/Misc-Python-Scripts/README.md

 This script was developed to help sort through old PS4/PS5 gameplay clips, many of which were duplicated during transfers between consoles, USB drives, and computers over the years.

 ### Thumbnail Generator
-[`ThumbGen.py`](ThumbGen.py) processes images from a source folder, crops them to a square size (top-aligned), and saves them in a destination folder.
+[`ThumbGen.py`](ThumbGen.py) processes images from a source folder, crops them to a square size (top-aligned), and saves them in a destination folder with the supplied prefix or suffix appended.

-This script was designed to manage a large collection of Greentexts from 4chan, which I have been organizing and sharing on my [personal website](https://kadthehunter.github.io/greentexts/).
+This script was designed to manage a large collection of posts from 4chan, which I have been organizing and sharing on my [personal website](https://kadthehunter.github.io/greentexts/).
 Many images have irregular sizes, causing display issues in grids or galleries; this script addresses that by creating uniformly sized thumbnails.

 ## How to Use
 1. **Bedrock Command Automation**: